 - A. All trials will be governed by the rules of the California Mock Trial Program and the California Mock Trial Rules of Evidence. - B. All participants in the Mock Trial competition must follow all rules and procedures as specified in the Mock Trial materials or disseminated by CRF staff or county coordinators.
 Failure of any member or affiliate of a team to adhere to the rules may result in disqualification of that team.

-Rule 1.2 - Sportsmanship Rules
+Rule 1.2 - Code of Ethical Conduct